 “I couldn’t wait to see you again,” I say.
 “You look like an angel, you know.”

-Alazne lowers her gaze again, her cheeks now tinged red.
+Alazne lowers her gaze, her cheeks tinged red.

 “L-let’s go,” she says as she links her arm with mine.